National Academy of Elder Law Attorneys

 NAELA began building on the success of annual meetings by organizing state chapters in 1992.
 Also in 1992, the organization assisted with the creation of the National Elder Law Foundation, the first certifying entity for Elder Law.

 In 2003, the board of directors voted to include special needs law in its mission.
-Members founded the Senior Rights PAC in 2004 to lobby on elder law issues, and began regularly traveling to Capitol Hill to speak to legislators.
+Members founded the Senior Rights PAC in 2004 to lobby on elder law issues.
+Members began regularly traveling to Capitol Hill to speak to legislators.
 In 2009, the organization moved its headquarters to Washington, DC, and hired staff there.

 Many members of the NAELA are also active in chapters at the state level.
-The largest state chapter, is known as the Academy of Florida Elder Law Attorneys (AFELA) in Florida.
+The largest state chapter is the Academy of Florida Elder Law Attorneys (AFELA) in Florida.

 Benefits of Membership in NAELA

 NAELA members have access to a national network of information and best practices regarding elder law and special needs law.
 Benefits of joining NAELA also include: